Oluwasetemi/oluwasetemi.dev/src/pages/git-with-hub-like-github/index.md

 modified: false
 ---

 The field is full of so much tools and you might be overwhelmed by a new release of every new tool out there.
-Just like when git came about the list of version control tools.
-I was not even a developer then, I mean I did not know who Chris Wanstrath, Tom Preston-Werner, P J Hyett, and Scott Chacon were and how there invention will change the way I will be working.
+Just like when `git` came aboard the list of version control tools.
+I was not even a developer then, I mean I did not know who Chris Wanstrath, Tom Preston-Werner, P J Hyett, and Scott Chacon were and how their invention will change the way I will be working.
 What did they all invent that changed the way developers write code, build software and ship new releases of the written code.
 Git is a creation of Linus Trovalds in 2005 and GitHub was invented by the 4 brilliant developers mentioned above.
+Game changer money.
+(It was sold to microsoft later a very ridiculous amount of money).
+The brilliant thing is how it maintained its open source powers.

 <!-- caution -->
 ## caution

 Before you travel too deep, this article will be of great benefit if you have little experience on how to write code and it is not an introductory guide to `git` nor is it a starter guide to `GitHub`.

 So what is the difference between `git` and `GitHub`? git was created by linus trovalds - (creator of linus operating system) to help manage the versions of softwares.
 Its a term called version control management or source control in software development cycle.
-Git is a distributed version control - It in simple terms help to manage the version of the code we write with things like branch, and commits.
+Git is a distributed version control - It in simple terms helps to manage the version of the code we write with things like branch, and commits.

 GitHub is a software that bring `git` to developers and team alike on the web.
 A website where developers put their code. - A gift indeed to open source software development.
 It brings pull-request, remote branch, pushing, pulling, fork, clone terms to help in proper documentation of written code that becomes software and help with collaboration between a team of engineers.